Skip to main content

 Sub-processor and DPA review

-Every AI vendor’s DPA + sub-processor list read against the firm’s regulatory perimeter.
+Every AI vendor’s DPA and sub-processor list reviewed against the firm’s operating perimeter.
 Gaps documented.
-Renegotiation targets named.
-Where no DPA exists, the tool is killed or sandboxed.
+Contract questions and remediation targets named.
+Where no DPA exists, the tool is recommended for restriction, replacement, or sandboxing.

 03